Waren (port)

-Waren, also known as Warn, Waren Bay, Warenmouth and Warenquay, was a seaport at Budle Bay, on the north-east coast of England, the recorded history of which spans from the 1240s to the early twentieth century.
+Waren, also known as Warn, Waren Bay, Warenmouth and Warenquay, was a seaport at Budle Bay, on the north-east coast of England.
+The recorded history of the port spans from the 1240s to the early twentieth century.

 Waren was England's northernmost mainland port during periods in which Berwick Upon Tweed was controlled by the Kingdom of Scotland.
 The port was associated with Bamburgh and its castle, situated 1.5 mile to the east-south-east.

 Geography

 Budle Bay is a 1 mile square-plan mudflat open to the north sea on its north-east side.
 Two burns form channels across the bay; the Waren Burn enters at its southern corner and the smaller Ross Low from the western corner.
 These meet in the intertidal zone and continue east to the low water mark as Budle Water.

-The port at Waren was situated on Budle Water, where a quay and pier were built on the south bank, and extended east along the Waren Burn as far as Waren Mill.
+The port at Waren was situated on Budle Water, where a quay and pier were built on the south bank, and extended west along the Waren Burn as far as Waren Mill.

 The main settlements close to the port are Waren Mill, and Bamburgh, which having a north-east facing seafront of sandy beach, with a rocky foreshore to the north-east, provides no shelter for anchorage.
 Budle Water is the closest natural harbour.